wikicurricula-uy/wikicurricula-boilerplate/README.md

         results = data.get("results", {}).get("bindings", [])
     ```
 10. Define another function which receives these results.
+    - Open query.csv in write mode
+    - Delete the previous content in query.csv
     - open query.csv file in append mode
     - iterate through the results.
     - for each result, get the nombreDelArticulo value and write it in the file